Kronos-Integration/service/README.md

 ### rejectWrongState

-Called when state transition is not allowed
+Called when state transition is not allowed.

 #### Parameters